juliarobe/Galaxy_Properties_Evolution/README.md

 ## Introduction
 The goal of this project was to investigate the properties and evolution of galaxies through a series of analyses, with a focus on understanding selection effects, galaxy structure, and the relationships between galaxy properties.

 In [the Galaxy Morphology and Evolution project](https://github.com/juliarobe/Galaxy_Morphology_Evolution), I downloaded two samples of 5000 galaxies.
 The data in the samples contained the apparent magnitudes, scale radii, the axis ratio (a/b), redshift and more.
-Using this data, I computed the K-correction, the luminosity distance $$ d_L $$, the absolute magnitude $$ M_{abs} $$, the surface brightness $$ \mu $$, and the physical size and for each galaxy.
+Using this data, I computed the K-correction, the luminosity distance, the absolute magnitude, the surface brightness, and the physical size and for each galaxy.

 For this project, I build upon my calculations from [the Galaxy Morphology and Evolution project](https://github.com/juliarobe/Galaxy_Morphology_Evolution) by accounting for the galaxies surveys selection effect, which just refers to the biases that arise from the way galaxies are selected for observation in a sample.